Share

 Landis bubblehabs at Venus' 50km level (before this world was terraformed)

 A number of small bubblehabs were built at this time suspended at the 50 kilometer level, some large enough to support agriculture for food production.
-The ample sunlight available above the clouds and the energy available from the planet's superrotating atmosphere allowed the Venusian habitats to become self sufficient by 300 a.t.
-(2269 c.e.).
-During the fifth century a.t. the Venus Terraformation Project established a large habitat in LVO; this organisation also set up an extensive automated outpost near Cleopatra Patera in the northern highlands of Ishtar Terra.
+The ample sunlight available above the clouds and the energy available from the planet's superrotating atmosphere allowed the Venusian habitats to become self sufficient by 300 AT (2269 CE).
+During the fifth century AT the Venus Terraformation Project established a large habitat in LVO; this organisation also set up an extensive automated outpost near Cleopatra Patera in the northern highlands of Ishtar Terra.

 Venus Deserted and Reclaimed

-As a result of the combined effects of the swarms, malware, and protowars during and after the Technocalypse starting in 565, by 700 a.t. all permanent occupation of the space around Venus had been abandoned.
+As a result of the combined effects of the swarms, malware, and protowars during and after the Technocalypse starting in 565, by 700 AT all permanent occupation of the space around Venus had been abandoned.
 By the establishment of the First Federation several new sets of colonists were reclaiming the abandoned orbitals, the atmosphere, and perhaps more importantly the L1 power swarm.
 A new effort to terraform the planet was commenced with the diversion of a number of small Aten-type asteroids into Venus orbit, but the Second Venus Terraforming Project went bankrupt shortly afterwards.
 Eventually this material was used in the construction of a dynamic orbital ring, completed in 3221.

 The Venus Tweaks and the Skydweller War

-During the First Federation period, the TwinStream cybertweaks (an ex-Genetekker group) began to develop an extremophile tweak human clade that could survive higher temperatures and pressures so as to colonise deeper cloud layers.
+During the Second Federation, the TwinStream cybertweaks (an ex-Genetekker group) began to develop an extremophile tweak human clade that could survive higher temperatures and pressures so as to colonise deeper cloud layers.
 This effort was only partially successful after more than a thousand years of experiment, eventually giving rise to a clade template suited to 10 atm, 120°C ambient conditions (though iteratively better clade templates allowed for deeper colonies throughout this period).
 The lower wind speeds of the 25-35km cloud layers allowed for easier construction of tethered floating settlements, known as Landis Balloons, that used aerostatic radiators to cool themselves a hundred degrees less than the outside layer (short term exposure to the outside clouds became a popular recreational activity; more widely known as the Venusian Sauna).
 In a few short centuries significant hab space was constructed in this format at multiple levels.
 At the same time the upper atmosphere of Venus was recolonised using bubblehab flotillas better suited to the high wind speeds; with carbon-polymer skins and supported by oxygen, these habitats could be constructed from local materials and soon thousands of square kilometres of floating balloon landscape was suspended above the hot surface.

-In conjunction with the growing tweak population in the tethered cities new Vec clades were designed to inhabit the surface.
+In conjunction with the growing tweak population in the tethered cities new vec clades were designed to inhabit the surface.
 The idea of a thriving mechanosystem never fully reached fruition, the hostile conditions thwarting any attempts at suitably complex mechanosystems.
-However some designs were rugged enough that Vec communities populated sealed habitats at the base of the Landis tethers.
+However some designs were rugged enough that vec communities populated sealed habitats at the base of the Landis tethers.
 Using them as cooling elements to colder, higher altitudes they cooled their habs to a mere 200°C, maintaining the same pressure as the surface for simpler construction.

 In 4331 war broke out between the Venusian tweak extremophiles and the skydwellers; the difference in philosophy between those who wished to create habitats suitable for nearbaseline humanity and those who were prepared to modify themselves to adapt to the environment was wide and eventually became violent.
 This war ended in disaster for the skydwellers, as their flimsy habitats could not stand much damage before failing catastrophically.
-Despite winning the conflict many deeper layer societies were so ostracised by the wider Solsys culture (and perhaps more importantly the surface Vec dwellers at the Tether bases) that they were effectively driven from the Solar System, bearing the collective guilt of economic inconvenience of the conflict which resulted in millions of temporary deaths and the loss of many priceless cultural artefacts.
+Despite winning the conflict many deeper layer societies were so ostracised by the wider Solsys culture (and perhaps more importantly the surface vec dwellers at the tether bases) that they were effectively driven from the Solar System, bearing the collective guilt of economic inconvenience of the conflict which resulted in millions of temporary deaths and the loss of many priceless cultural artefacts.
 These Venus adapted tweaks emigrated to planets with Venus-like environments all over the Orion Arm.

 The Venus-Adapted To'ul'hs

-After the Version War (which barely touched the Solar System) Venus became a destination for the alien race known as the To'ul'hs; discovered in Ophiuchus in 3831 a.t., these intelligent aliens were studied for hundreds of years before they joined the mainstream Orion's Arm civilisation.
+After the Version War (which barely touched the Solar System) Venus became a destination for the alien species known as the To'ul'hs; discovered in Ophiuchus in 3831 AT, these intelligent aliens were studied for hundreds of years before they joined the mainstream Orion's Arm civilisation.
 Many To'ul'h philosopher/scientists were intrigued by the Human home system, and they expressed a wish to visit the old worlds; eventually a Venus-adapted to'ulmorph was developed, allowing the xenosophonts to live freely on the hot, dry surface of Venus.
 There was a small Venus-adapted To'ul'h habitat near Maxwell Montes, and another along the canyons of Aphrodite Terra.

 At this time new Landis balloon habitats were built, eventually encircling the globe; turbine wind generators were suspended at various heights to extract power, and above all the skyminers were lifting carbon and oxygen using scoops suspended from the orbital ring.
 It is notable that the cult of GAIA was very strong on this world; the skydwellers called Venus the 'daughter of Gaia', and it is known that She had introduced an extensive and advanced monitoring system to watch over the Earth's sister planet.